sarah1893/notes/docs/appendix/python-gdb.rst

 Integrating Python interpreter into GDB offers many flexible ways to troubleshoot issues.
-While many integrated development environments (IDEs) may embed GDB to debug visually, GDB allows developers to establish their commands and parse variables’ output at runtime.
+While many integrated development environments (IDEs) may embed GDB to debug visually, GDB allows developers to implement their commands and parse variables’ output at runtime.
 By using debugging scripts, developers can monitor and record necessary information without modifying their code.
 Honestly, inserting or enabling debugging code blocks may change a program’s